Susan Loughlin

 Susan Loughlin MBE is a British volcanologist.
-She was Director of the Montserrat Volcano Observatory from 2004-2006, and has been Head of Volcanology for the British Geological Survey since 2008.
+She was director of the Montserrat Volcano Observatory from 2004 to 2006, and has been head of volcanology for the British Geological Survey since 2008.

 Education

 Loughlin graduated from the University of Leicester in 1991, with a BSc in geology.
 She then studied the geological evolution of the Eyjafjӧll Volcanic System in Iceland for her PhD at the University of Durham, supervised by Henry Emeleus and Bob Holdsworth.
 She submitted her thesis in 1995.